thorchain/docs/understanding-thorchain/rune.md

 3. Governance (signalling priority on-chain)
 4. Incentives (paying out rewards, charging fees, subsidising gas)

+### Governance

+**RUNE as a Settlement Asset**

+RUNE is the settlement asset for all liquidity pools, meaning that when a user pools their liquidity, a 1:1 ratio of RUNE:ASSET is required.
+This means the value of each native asset pool holds within it an equal value of RUNE.
+For example, a pool with $100,000 in BTC will necessarily hold $100,000 worth of RUNE.

+**RUNE for Network Security**

+Node Operators must always have bonded twice as many RUNE as there is RUNE pooled.
+This ensures the protocol will remain solvent in perpetuity.
+In bonding this much capital, node operators are economically incentivised to work within the [network’s best interest](../thornodes/overview/#risk-of-running-a-node).
+Thus it through economic security that network security is achieved.

+**RUNE for Governance**

+By symmetrically adding liquidity to a staged pool, users vote for the pools they want to become active.
+The deepest pools (i.e. with the most liquidity) become active.

+{% hint style="info" %}
+An introduction to RUNE and its roles is [here](./#what-is-rune).
+{% endhint %}

 ## 1. Liquidity

 ### **Transmitting Purchasing Power**